Sunday, March 31, 2024

 The key message is that while we can't avoid the first arrow, we can choose not to fire the second arrow.
 By practicing mindfulness and cultivating inner peace, we can learn to respond to challenges more skillfully, minimizing the additional suffering we inflict upon ourselves.

-I do spend a lot of time and emotional energy on the second arrow and history tells me that the reality is never as bad what I may have anticipated.
+I do spend a lot of time and emotional energy on the second arrow and history tells me that the reality is never as bad as what I may have anticipated.

 Wednesday, March 13, 2024